-Although it appears promising, we find that previous CDSR methods \cite{ma2019pi,li2021dual, man2017cross,cao2022contrastive} heavily rely on overlapping users with rich historical behaviors.
-They can only effectively learn users' cross-domain interests when a majority (over 70\%, as noted by \cite{xu2023rethinking}) of users are overlapping across domains, and only adequately capture intra-domain interests when users have extensive historical interactions.
-However, these conditions are rarely met in real-world recommendation tasks \cite{xu2023rethinking, xu2023towards}, where the majority of users are cold-start or long-tailed\footnote{Long-tailed users are those with a few interaction records.}).
+The core idea of CDSR is to extend SDSR methods by designing cross-domain information transfer modules to capture domain-shared interests that can be transferred across domains.
+Researchers have employed various techniques, including gating mechanisms~\citep{ma2019pi, sun2021parallel}, attention mechanisms~\citep{li2021dual, xu2023towards}, graph neural networks~\citep{guo2021gcn,ma2022mixed}, and contrastive learning~\citep{cao2022contrastive,xu2023towards}, to learn user interests that can be transferred across domains.
+Although it appears promising, we find that previous CDSR methods \citep{ma2019pi,li2021dual, man2017cross,cao2022contrastive} heavily rely on overlapping users (Figure 1(a)) with rich historical behaviors.
+They can only effectively learn users' cross-domain interests when a majority (over 70\%, as noted by \citep{xu2023rethinking}) of users are overlapping across domains, and only adequately capture intra-domain interests when users have extensive historical interactions.
+However, these conditions are rarely met in real-world recommendation tasks~\citep{xu2023rethinking, xu2023towards}, where the majority of users are cold-start\footnote{Cold-start users have interactions in only one domain.} (Figure 1(b)) or long-tailed\footnote{Long-tailed users are those with a few interaction records.} (Figure 1(c)).
 For instance, on platforms like Taobao or Amazon, there are very few overlapping users compared to the entire user base (including overlapping and non-overlapping users), and most users have very few interaction records (a.k.a. long-tailed users).
 In such cases, these CDSR methods, trained on the sparse historical behaviors of a few overlapping users, often show poor generalization, especially when inferring the intra-domain and cross-domain interests of cold-start and long-tailed users.
 This presents the \textbf{primary challenge}: how to enhance the CDSR model's performance in real-world recommendation scenarios, where most users are either cold-start or long-tailed?